theLastBurrito/Simple-Elastic-SIEM-Project/README.md

 ## **Steps**

 ### **Task 1: Setting up the Elastic SIEM Environment**
-1. **Create an Elastic Account**:
+- Sign up to use Elastic Cloud at Elastic Cloud.
-   - Sign up for a free trial at [Elastic Cloud](https://cloud.elastic.co/registration).
+- Log in to the Elastic Cloud console.

-   - Log in, click **Start your free trial**, and create a new **Elasticsearch** deployment.
+- Click on Start your free trial.

-   - Choose deployment size and region, then wait for it to complete.
+- Click on the Create Deployment button and select Elasticsearch as the deployment type.

-2. **Launch the SIEM Instance**:
+- Choose a region and deployment size that fits your needs and click on Create Deployment.

-   - Access the deployment and open the **Kibana** dashboard from the Elastic Cloud portal.
+- Wait for the configuration to complete.

----
+- Once the deployment is ready, click Continue.
 ### **Task 2: Installing Kali Linux on VirtualBox**
 1. **Download the Kali Linux VM**:
    - Download from [Kali.org](https://www.kali.org/get-kali/#kali-virtual-machines).